ybxiang05/aloha-project/README.md

 * Understanding specificity is critical to understanding CSS.
 When a CSS property doesn't work like you expected it to, it's important to refer back to HTML to pinpoint the level at which I want to be giving instructions
 * Even though it's often infuriating, Inspect is my other best friend; it'll always tell me the answer I need, as long as if I'm asking questions about the right elements (much like the internet)
 * there is still so much more I need to learn, but the good thing is that as long as I half remember what things are called, there's very little that I can't look up.

-## Unresolved Issues:

-* when the email input field has been selected, there is a grey rectangular border that appears.
-I've given my best shot trying to get rid of it, but I don't think I have the right property.
-Please help?
-Thank you!